Node-Red-Tutorials/YT-Examples/README.md

 ## RPI
 In the `06_RPI` folder, you will find node-red code based on a raspberry pi.

+## External Libraries
+In the `07_External_Libraries` you'll find Examples on how to import npm modules into your node-red.

 # Contact
 If you want to contact us, weather you have a problem with your Node-Red or you have a Video recomendation, either write a Comment on my YouTube Channel linked below or use the following email: noderedtutorials@gmail.com